davisknight7/Subscription-Manager/Documentation/Development.md

 - Now, if you wanted to do all of this at once you would do as follows:
 - Run `npm run build --workspaces` in `dashboards` to build all of the projects in the monorepo
-- Once complete, run `npm run dev --workspaces` to run all the projects in the monorepo
+- Once complete, run `npm run dev` to run all the projects in the monorepo

 - After running dev either of these ways, navigate to one of the outputted Local URL in your browser
 - Make sure the API/backend ([link](### Running the Backend Locally)) so that information will populate the dashboards